Man shot midday near downtown Buffalo

-Two men were shot in separate incidents near downtown Buffalo on Friday night and Saturday afternoon, according to police.
+Two men were shot in separate incidents in Buffalo on Friday night and Saturday afternoon, according to police.

 A little before 1:30 p.m.
 Saturday, a man was shot near the entrance to the Ellicott Town Center apartments, police said.